raspy135/Qun-synthesizer/README.md

 ### MIDI clock
 Set your DAW to send MIDI clock.
 We tested Ableton Live and Logic Pro X. It has some latency so please adjust latency setting in your DAW to match the timing.

 ### Sync IN
 The synth can take 2PPQ, 4PPQ or 24 PPQ signals.
-Don't supply high voltage (e.g. 8V) to the synth, it will break.
+Don't supply high voltage to the synth, it will break.
 The signal must be supplied to LEFT channel (TIP of TRS connector).
 Using TIP as a sync signal is compatible with Teenage engineering's Pocket Operator.
 Supply voltage needs to be more than 500mV.
 RIGHT channel(AUXR) still can be used as audio signal or CV in.